unrealwork/atsd-use-cases/research/us-mortality/README.md

 | 1980 Jan  | East-North-Central  | 249.0                      |
 ```

-Top 3 deadliest pneumonia and influenza Januaries in the East-North-Central region:
+Top 3 deadliest Januaries from pneumonia and influenza in the East-North-Central region:

 ```sql
 SELECT date_format(time, 'yyyy MMM') AS "date",